Kimberly J. Benjamin, Founder & Managing Attorney

 In Missouri, felonies are serious criminal activities that are punishable by more than a year behind bars.
 Missouri classifies felonies into five categories: Class A through Class E. Class A is the most significant and will typically consist of a lengthy prison sentence.
 Class D and Class E will most likely offer the opportunity for probation and the possibility of keeping the crime off of your record.

 Some of the most common felonies include certain types of drug crimes, assault and violent crimes, and sex crimes, but the class of felony that these crimes fall under will depend on the degree of the crime in addition to other factors.

-Class D Felony Missouri
+Class D Felony MO